Dragontailonfire/jmeter-setu-challenge/README.md

 ### 2. Jmeter components

 #### 0. test suite section
     1. User defined variables component stores variables that can help for debugging.
-If the onboarding and token generation is not to be repeated for all runs.
+If the on boarding and token generation is not to be repeated for all runs.

 #### 1. webhook.site section (token generation)
     1. HTTP sampler to generate the token.